 User: Hapag Lloyd, Hamburg, Germany

 Hapag Lloyd is located in Hamburg in the north of Germany.
-It is one of the biggest container shipping lines in the world with more than 100 vessels operated.
+It is one of the largest container shipping lines in the world and operates more than 100 ships.
 The Tokyo Express is a modern container vessel of almost 300 meter length and a capacity of 4890 TEU (Twenty food Equvalent Unit).
 This is were we did this case study.

 A current topic in the maritime industry is green shipping.
 A lot of effort is made to upgrade vessels with new technology to minimize its negative impact on the environment.
 Using chemicals to clean or operate engines and machines is viewed critically.
 Hapag Lloyd, just as many other shipping companies, is looking for new measures to make shipping more environmentally friendly.